 5. Tivoli Gardens

 Tivoli Gardens is a world-renowned amusement park and an enchanting garden located at Copenhagen in Denmark.
 It opened its doors to the public on August 15th, 1843.
 It is currently the second oldest amusement park that functions actively across the globe.
 The park had gained immense popularity with more than 4.6 million visitors in the year 2017.
 This spot is one of the frequented tourist spots across the European continent.
 It ranks at the top where Disney Land Park and Europa Park falls behind.
-The amusement part is one of the finest places to see in Copenhagen.
+The amusement part is one of the finest places to visit in Denmark, Copenhagen.

 Suggested Read: 12 Super Hilarious City Names And How They Got Them!

-6. The Little Mermaid of Copenhagen
+6. The Little Mermaid Of Copenhagen

 The Little Mermaid is a famous bronze statue designed by an eminent sculptor Edvard Eriksen and one of the most gorgeous things to see in Denmark.
 The unimposing statue is a major landmark of Copenhagen.
 However, the statue has become a venue for vandalism by miscreants.
 The Mermaid is an epitome of prominent cities such as ‘Manneken Pis’, ‘Statue of Liberty’ in New York and Christ The Redeemer.
+This is another addition to the list of the top places to visit in Copenhagen, Denmark.

 7. Rosenborg Castle